Pennsylvania Workers’ Compensation Lawyers Fight for Coal Miners

 However, despite improvements in safety equipment and practices, miners in both surface and underground, metal and nonmetal mines still face several serious job hazards, including:

-- Carbon monoxide: Coal mining often involves the use of explosives which release carbon monoxide, a colorless, odorless gas that can cause asphyxiation.
+- Carbon monoxide: Coal mining often involves the use of explosives that release carbon monoxide, a colorless, odorless gas that can cause asphyxiation.

 - Coal dust: Inhaling coal dust over time can lead to deadly diseases such as coal miner’s pneumoconiosis, silicosis, and worse.